rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-## The problem with maximalism
+## The problems with maximalism

+In the spirit of steel manning, there is much to criticize about Bitcoin maximalism -- however, none of it reflects on Bitcoin the asset, nor the fundamentals of whether Bitcoin is true.
+We can however, provide a critique of the
+ Bitcoin maxi worldview.

+!!! warning "Bitcoin doesn't fix everything"

 ...

+!!! warning "Bitcoin is not a religion"

+...

+!!! warning "Bitcoin cannot be a religion"

+...

+!!! warning "Bitcoin is not salvation nor redemption"

+...

 <!--
 You are a child of God,
  made in the image and likeness of God.
-Choose God, beg forgiveness.
+Choose God, and beg forgiveness.
 Return to the Father.
 -->